helenebrulin/logical_dbs_extractor/README.md

 # Troubleshooting :

 - Check the right path on your machine to run redis-server and/or redis-cli.
-If necessary, edit the $redis-cli and $redisserver variables at the beginning of the script.
+If necessary, edit the $rediscli and $redisserver variables at the beginning of the script.
 - Verify port 6381 is available
 - If it is not, then you can :
   - update the $intport variable in the script to the port you want